 It’s so tempting to just buy everything pre-made, especially pies.
 But there are ways to keep your sanity and still have your favs at the dinner table.
 First, most ingredients for pies are reusable except for pie shells and those are relatively cheap.
 Next, opt-out of name-brand ingredients, the store brands are just as tasty.
 Last, try doing pre-made pie filling instead of a pre-made pie.
 This way you skip part of the process without paying $20+ for a whole prebaked pie.

-Everyone hates the dishes but buying pans, paper servers and plastic utensils are not only costly but they suck the class out of the occasion essentially.
+Now, surely the best way to stick to a Thanksgiving budget is to just… not spend money, right?
+We know, we know, everyone hates the dishes but buying pans, paper servers and plastic utensils are not only costly but they suck the class out of the occasion.
 This year try using your cookware, pull out the nice china and glassware and assign the kids dishwashing duties.
 Most of the time they’re looking for something to keep them busy anyways.

 Cook only for those that are present, don’t go overboard and try to send everyone home with leftovers.
 That’s essentially a whole second meal.
 Take your list and plus-ones, tally up servings and make your shopping list according to the result.
 Trust us, leftovers are nice but most of them end up in the trash after day two anyway so save yourself both the time and the money.

 Thanksgiving is a great time of family, friends, and reflection, but most certainly not the time to be going into debt behind something as simple as food.
-Take the initiative to preplan your meal, shop early, go simple and enjoy the day.
+Take the initiative to pre-plan your meal, shop early, and go simple.
+Most importantly, remember to stick to your Thanksgiving budget – and enjoy the day!
 It only happens once a year.